How To Overcome The Fear Of Going "Crazy"

 I experience intrusive thoughts—how do I stop them?

 Intrusive thoughts are unwanted thoughts that may seem to come from nowhere and could be related to developing mental illness or anxiety disorders.
-They may cause distress, fear, or upset.
+They may cause distress, fear, upset, or panic attacks.
 The repetitive thoughts may be worries about safety, health, or losing touch with one's own mind.
 You may feel fearful or shameful for thinking these thoughts, and they may be something that you would never want someone to associate you with.
 For example, you may be worried that you are "crazy" and think about it often to the point of anxiety or fear.

 Some intrusive thoughts could include violent, explicit, or socially unacceptable images, which may cause shame and fear.
 Many people who experience intrusive thoughts may also have distressing worries that the unwanted thoughts or ideas mean that they unconsciously want to act on them, potentially leading to a panic attack or physical symptoms.
 However, research shows that intrusive thoughts do not indicate a higher possibility of completing the actions within the thought or developing serious mental illness.